Songtech-0912/songtech-0912.github.io/content/differential-equations.md

 - How many solutions are there? (uniqueness)
 - Can we determine the solutions?
 If so, how?

-Generally, existence and uniqueness are topics handled by formal proofs, and one only usually needs to determine the solution via the appropriate method.
+Generally, existence and uniqueness are topics handled by pure mathematicians, and one only usually needs to determine the solution via the appropriate method.
+The general idea typically involves matching the differential equation with a known case (i.e. a type of differential equation that has already been solved before).
 To check that the solution is correct, it is possible to verify by putting the solution back into the equation.

+Solutions can be of two main types - explicit and implicit.
+An explicit solution is in the form of $y = y(x)$, such as $y = 3e^x$.
+An implicit solution is in the form $f(y) = g(x)$, such as $\sin(y) = 5x^3$.
+Explicit solutions are usually preferred, but sometimes only implicit solutions can be found.

+Finally, differential equations are by no means a finished field.
+New methods of solving them and analyzing them are constantly being developed, but even so, there are many differential equations that simply have not yet been solved.

 ## Separation of variables